Vinzerr/Biscord-Documentation/docs/guide/gettingstarted/installation.md

 </code-block>
 </code-group>

 And that's it!
-With all the necessities installed, you're almost ready to start coding your bot.
+With all the necessities installed, you're ready to start coding your bot.